Skip to main content

 Welcoming the Teacher Candidate to Your Classroom

-• Offer a work space (desk or table) for your teacher candidate.
+• Offer a workspace (desk or table) for your teacher candidate.

-• Introduce your teacher candidate to your pupils, colleagues and school staff.
+• Introduce your teacher candidate to your pupils, colleagues, and school staff.

 • Have your pupils prepare welcome letters/interest inventories, etc.